heshengtao/comfyui_LLM_party/README.md

 </p>

 ## Latest Updates
-1. Added a universal interpreter node that allows the large model to execute any task.
+1. Added a omnipotent interpreter node that allows the large model to execute any task.
 The large model operates within a virtual environment, downloading necessary third-party libraries and executing generated code.
 Please use this tool with caution, as the large model gains the ability to control your computer for any task!
 2. Introducing a cool "Matryoshka" feature: Disable the `main_brain` attribute of an LLM node to use it as a tool.
 Link this node's tool to another regular LLM node, and you'll find that the second LLM can call it like a tool!
 3. New `start_workflow` and `end_workflow` nodes allow you to define the starting and ending points of a workflow.
 Place your workflow in the `workflow` subfolder of this project, then run `setup_streamlit_app.bat` in the project folder.
 In the Streamlit interface, click "Settings" and replace it with your workflow.